isms01/backend-evolve/progress-log.md

   - First hands-on Docker experience achieved.
 Container basics now understood.
   - Simple is best.
 One small build for a container, one giant leap for reproducibility.

-## 2025-05-21
+## 2025-05-19

-### 🧠 LeetCode
-- ✅ Solved LeetCode #125: Valid Palindrome
+- ✅ Solved LeetCode #20: Valid Parentheses
-  - Cleaned and normalized input string
-  - Used slicing and alphanumeric filtering to verify palindrome
+  - Used a stack to match open and close brackets.
-  - Learned about generator expressions and `[::-1]` slicing
-  - Simple is best.
-Pythonic and elegant.

-### 🐳 Docker
-- No new changes today.
-Environment verified yesterday.
+  - Realized it's very similar to MTG’s stack resolution—LIFO behavior.
+  - Code became elegant (possibly AI-influenced), but I fully understood the logic.
+  - `return not stack` means all open brackets have been matched and removed.
+  - I learned LIFO behavior by coding and could image clearly than before.

+## 2025-05-18

+- Solved LeetCode #1 Two Sum and fully understood hash map approach.
+- Felt very sleepy, so postponed the second problem to tomorrow. (#20 Valid Parentheses)

+## 2025-05-17

+- Learned the conceptual difference between Docker Image (like a class) and Container (like an instance).
+- Understood why devcontainers in VS Code trigger `docker build` automatically.
+- Learned that Docker containers and images accumulate and consume disk space if not cleaned.